 Facility Support Services (FSS) Contractor

 Portsmouth Mission Alliance (PMA) has been DOE's FSS contractor since April 25, 2016.
-The scope of work includes:
+Its scope of work includes: surveillance, maintenance and repair of facilities, computing and telecommunications, safeguards and security, records management, real and personal property management, and grounds and road maintenance.

 Environmental Technical Services (ETS) Contractor